 Phillip D. Ameen, age 65, joined HSBC Finance Corporation's Board in April 2012.
 He has been a member of the HSBC Finance Corporation Audit and Risk Committees since May 2012 and became Chair of the Audit Committee in May 2013.
 Since April 2012, he has also served as a member of the Board of Directors of HSBC North America, HSBC Bank USA and HSBC USA and as a member of the respective Audit and Risk Committees since May 2012.
-Effective May 2013, Mr. Ameen was also appointed as Chair of the HSBC North America, HSBC Bank USA and HSBC Bank USA and HSBC Bank Nevada from April 2012 until August 2013, when HSBC Bank Nevada was merged into HSBC Finance Corporation.
+Effective May 2013, Mr. Ameen was also appointed as Chair of the HSBC North America, HSBC Bank USA and HSBC USA Audit Committees.
+He was a Director of HSBC Bank Nevada from April 2012 until August 2013, when HSBC Bank Nevada was merged into HSBC Finance Corporation.
 Until March